-Managing projects can be difficult, depending on your work load, the details of the project, and the people that are working with you on the project.
-Having dealt with smaller and large scale projects we’ve put together a list of some helpful tips that you’ll be able to use for your next project.
+Managing projects can be difficult, depending on your workload, the details of the project and the people that are working with you on the project.
+Having dealt with smaller and large scale projects, we’ve put together a list of some helpful tips to manage projects in the future.

-Setting realistic expectations for us as a Digital Marketing Agency means making sure we can deliver on a project with a client.
-For us we specialize in web development and online marketing, so before a client even signs a contract with us, we have to do a little digging to find out if we can meet the client’s demands.
+Setting realistic expectations for us as a digital marketing agency means making sure we can deliver on a project with a client.
+For us, we specialize in web development and online marketing, so before a client even signs a contract with us, we have to do a little digging to find out if we can meet the client’s demands.
 This is particularly true for larger projects, like some of the shopping cart websites we’ve developed.
 We try to look at every business’s website as an individual experience.
 This means that a potential client gives us the scope of what their business goals and needs are.
-Seeing what they want to achieve we ask ourselves, does the clients’ needs match our capabilities as a web development and marketing team?
+Seeing what they want to achieve we ask ourselves, do the clients’ needs match our capabilities as a web development and marketing team?

 Organize the Project Details